-Join Adam Wilbert for an in-depth discussion in this video Understanding the role of key fields, part of Database Fundamentals: Storage.
+Join Adam Wilbert for an in-depth discussion in this video Understanding the role of key fields, part of Database Foundations: Storage.

 - [Voiceover] We talked a lot about…key fields in the last chapter,…and they are vitally important when creating…properly normalized tables.…Each record in the data table must be uniquely identifiable.…This means that there needs to be some piece…of information that I can give the system,…and have it return one very specific record…or a row from the data table.…These primary key values allow the database…to properly join related tables together again.…The primary key is an attribute or a set of attributes…used to uniquely identify each row.…A table can only have one primary key constraint,…it must be a unique value within the table…and it cannot be left blank or null when saving a record.…